Ismail Badruddin I

 Syedna Ismail Badruddin (I) Bin Maulaya Raj (died on 23rd Jumada al-Akhirah 1085 AH/1676 AD, Jamnagar, India) was the 34th Da'i al-Mutlaq of the Dawoodi Bohras.
-He succeeded the 33rd Da'i Syedna Feer Khan Shujauddin to the religious post.
+He succeeded the 33rd Da'i Feer Khan Shujauddin to the religious post.
 Syedna Ismail became Da'i al-Mutlaq in 1085AH/1657AD.
 His period of Dawat was 1065–1085 AH/1657–1676 AD.
 He is the first Da'i descendant of Moulaya Bharmal.

 Early life

-Syedna Ismail Badruddin was born in Jamnagar, in the Kathiawar Peninsula of the modern Indian state of Gujarat, in 990 H/1582 AD.
+Ismail Badruddin was born in Jamnagar, in the Kathiawar Peninsula of the modern Indian state of Gujarat, in 990 H/1582 AD.
 He was the first Dai al-Mutlaq from the line of the royal Rajput vizier Raja Bharmal, who (along with his brother, Raja Tarmal) had become Muslim at the hands of Maulaya Ahmad and Maulaya Abdullah, Du'aat sent to India from Cairo by the 18th Imam Al-Mustansir Billah.
 They had taken knowledge and trained for this khidmat by Syedna Al-Mu'ayyad fi'l-Din al-Shirazi, the Bab-ul-Abwab of Mustansir Imam.

-His full genealogy is as follows: Syedna Ismail Badruddin, son of Maulaya Raj, son of Maulaya Adam, son of Maulaya Dawood, son of Maulaya Raja, son of Maulaya Ali, son of Maulaya Isḥāq, son of Maulaya Ya’qub, son of Raja Bharmal.
+His full genealogy is as follows: Ismail Badruddin, son of Maulaya Raj, son of Maulaya Adam, son of Maulaya Dawood, son of Maulaya Raja, son of Maulaya Ali, son of Maulaya Isḥāq, son of Maulaya Ya’qub, son of Raja Bharmal.
 His grandfather, Maulaya Adam, had made Jamnagar his home, and his father, Maulaya Raj, had established a large trading business there.
 Previously, Maulaya Raja had settled in Morbi, and earlier, his forefathers had lived in Patan.

 Education

-Syedna Ismail Badruddin’s father, Maulaya Raj, brought him to Ahmedabad, to the presence of the 27th Da'i Syedna Dawood Bin Qutubshah, when he was twelve years old.
-Syedna Dawood asked Maulaya Raj about the child, and Maulaya Raj replied that he was his fifth son.
+Badruddin’s father, Maulaya Raj, brought him to Ahmedabad, to the presence of the 27th Da'i Dawood Bin Qutubshah, when he was twelve years old.
+Dawood asked Maulaya Raj about the child, and Maulaya Raj replied that he was his fifth son.
 He said to Maulaya Raj, “You have conscientiously offered me a fifth of your wealth, but you have yet to offer me the fifth share of your sons.”
-Maulaya Raj was delighted at this request, and happily gave charge of the young Syedna Ismail to Syedna Dawood (Khumus).
-Syedna Dawood personally undertook Syedna Ismail’s education.
-For many years thereafter, Syedna Ismail lived for eight months in Ahmedabad and returned to Jamnagar for the remaining four.
+Maulaya Raj was delighted at this request, and happily gave charge of the young Ismail to Dawood (Khumus).
+Dawood personally undertook Ismail’s education.
+For many years thereafter, Ismail lived for eight months in Ahmedabad and returned to Jamnagar for the remaining four.

 Marriage

-Maulaya Raj performed Syedna Ismail’s marriage to a pious lady named Boodi Bai.
-She gave birth to Syedna Ismail Badruddin’s son and successor, Syedna Abduttayyeb Zakiyuddin II.
+Maulaya Raj performed Ismail’s marriage to a pious lady named Boodi Bai.
+She gave birth to Ismail Badruddin’s son and successor, Syedna Abduttayyeb Zakiyuddin II.